What to wear when hunting during the main season

 Every hunt has two seasons: autumn hunting, sometimes known as cubbing, and the main season.
 The Main Season starts in November and runs through to March.
 ‘The Meet’, as it's known, generally starts mid-morning and finishes in time for people to get back to their horseboxes in good light.

 Tips on what to wear

-Dress to keep the wet and the cold weather out as this will make your day more enjoyable.
-Plus do bear in mind that you're going to be in the hunting field not the competition arena, so all of your attire must be plain.
+Dress to keep the wet and cold weather out as this will make your day more enjoyable.
+Also bear in mind that you're going to be in the hunting field not the competition arena, so all of your attire must be plain.
 Show jackets can be worse than useless at keeping the cold and rain out, so if you intend to hunt regularly, consider investing in an alternative.